Dead Man's Folly: Plot summary

 In the dénouement, Poirot explains that Sir George Stubbs is really Amy Folliat's younger son, James, a war deserter.
 Mrs Folliat paired him with the wealthy but naive Hattie, hoping that the marriage would be beneficial to both.
 But James fleeced Hattie of her money to establish his new identity and to purchase the old family home.
 Unknown to Mrs Folliat, James had married a young Italian woman after deserting the war.
 He killed the original Hattie shortly after entering into the bigamous marriage, and his Italian wife played the role of Hattie thereafter.
 Marlene Tucker had learned the true identity of George Stubbs from her grandfather.
-Both were murdered separately, although the old man's death has been presumed accidental.
-The day before the fête, the fake Hattie poses as an Italian tourist staying in the nearby hostel.
-She switches between the two roles frequently over a 24-hour period.
-The fake Hattie sends Miss Brewis to bring refreshments to Marlene shortly before the girl is murdered.
-She kills Marlene then changes to the tourist guise, tossing the large hat she wore as Hattie in the river.
-She then leaves the area as the Italian tourist carrying a rucksack.
+Both were murdered separately, although the old man's death had been presumed accidental.
+The day before the fête, the fake Hattie posed as an Italian tourist staying in the nearby hostel.
+She switched between the two roles frequently over a 24-hour period.
+The fake Hattie also sent Miss Brewis to bring refreshments to Marlene shortly before the girl was murdered.
+Hattie then killed Marlene, changed to the tourist guise, and tossed the large hat she wore as Hattie in the river.
+She then left the area as the Italian tourist, carrying a rucksack.
 The date of Marlene's murder had been selected to cast suspicion upon Etienne, who had written weeks earlier of his visit, as he told Inspector Bland.
 Having grown up with the real Hattie, Etienne would not have been fooled.

-Neither the arrests of the culprits nor legal charges against the despairing Mrs Folliat are mentioned.
-The novel concludes with the sounds of the police smashing up the folly to locate and exhume Hattie's body.
+Poirot privately reveals to Mrs. Folliat that he knows the truth.
+As the sounds of the police smashing up the folly to locate and exhume Hattie's body are heard, Mrs. Folliat asks Poirot to go away so she may face things alone, leaving the fate of herself and her son ambiguous.